Rules of Chinchon

 After closing, players must show their combinations one by one.
 The other players may throw away any cards they have not been able to combine.

-For example, a player shows 4 4 4 and 10 11 12 of coins.
-You can discard a 4 in the first group and a 7 of coins in the straight.
-Another player could discard the %SIX of coins and so on.
+For example, a player shows 4 4 4 and 10 11 12 of Coins.
+You can discard a 4 in the first group and a 7 of Coins in the straight.
+Another player could discard the 6 of Coins and so on.

 Value of the cards

-Players will add as the points as the cards they have in their hand and will be eliminated if they exceed the 50 points.
+Players will add as many points as the cards they have in their hand and will be eliminated if they exceed 50 points.

 The value of the cards is as follows: